Search

 HEALTH professional RESOURCE hub

-As part of our commitment to support health professionals, we welcome you to the ABTA’s health professional birth-related trauma resource hub.
-From patient and consumer resources and services, to research, education and training, our health professional hub is here to support you in giving the best care to you and your patients and their families.
-We greatly value your feedback, please reach out to us in order to improved the quality and breadth of support and information available.
+As part of our commitment to support health professionals, we welcome you to the Australasian Birth Trauma Association’s Health Professional resource hub.
+From patient and consumer resources and services to research, education, and training, our health professional hub supports you in giving the best care to you, your patients, and their families.
+We greatly value your feedback, please reach out to us to improved the quality and breadth of support and information available.

 Our philosophy is to encourage a collaborative, multi-disciplinary and individualised approach to pregnancy, birth and postpartum care that recognises each person’s life experiences, values, wants, needs and physical health requirements and we encourage our health professionals to do the same.

-The ABTA provides various training and edcational to support the health and community sectors.
-Launching in February 2024, ThinkNatal Training and Education Hub offers support services to women, birthing people, partners, and non-birthing parents who have experienced birth-related trauma and address the unmet needs of birthing families throughout Australia.
-Additionally, we advocate for improved support systems for individuals who have witnessed birth trauma in their workplaces.
+The ABTA provides various training options to support the health and community sectors.
+ThinkNatal Training and Education Hub offers support services to women, birthing people, partners, and non-birthing parents who have experienced birth-related trauma and address the unmet needs of birthing families throughout Australia.

 thinknatal education and training brochure ABTA